InfoUnion/infounion/README.md

-npm i reactstrap <--- premade components
+npm i react-bootstrap <--- premade components
+When importing components, import from react-bootstrap instead of react-router or react-dom

 # InfoUnion
 Front &amp; Backend of our webapp, InfoUnion